Frozen pipe prevention 101 - Kentucky Farm Bureau

 Frozen water can wreak havoc on metal or plastic pipes, no matter their strength.
 Pipes that are most susceptible to freezing are those exposed to severe cold… like outdoor hose hookups, swimming pool supply lines and water supply pipes in unheated interior areas like basements and crawl spaces, attics, garages, or kitchen cabinets.

 According to the Insurance Institute for Business and Home Safety (IBHS), a 1/8th inch crack in a pipe can spew up to 250 gallons of water a day!
-Water damage and freezing account for almost 22 percent of all homeowners’ insurance claims, averaging a whopping $4,024 per claim, according to the Insurance Information Institute (III).
+Water damage and freezing account for almost 22 percent of all homeowners’ insurance claims, averaging $4,024 per claim, according to the Insurance Information Institute (III).

 Luckily, there are several things you can do to ensure your home stays cozy and dry this winter season.